< Back to W&A Nottingham Selective Licensing Hub

 Walton & Allen can help you.
 We have experience of Selective Licensing requirements as we have helped Landlords get licences within the Ashfield District Council area in North Nottinghamshire.
 We are therefore ahead of the game and are offering ‘Get NSL Ready’ clinics every Friday when between 1 and 5 Landlords can attend, by appointment.
 These will last one hour and are free to attend.

 During this time you will

-- Learn how to save on the cost of a licence through W&A
+- Learn the requirements of getting a licence

-- Learn the steps you need to take to gain approval
+- Learn the steps you need to take to retain the licence

 - Have the opportunity to ask any questions about the scheme

 Need help filling in your Selective Licensing application form?

 We can do it for you.
 Email firstname.lastname@example.org to take away all the stress.

 Need more advice?

 You can email email@example.com with any questions, where our Nottingham Selective Licensing team will get back to you as soon as possible.
 You can also call 0115 924 3304.